When there’s been a fatality

 We know the sudden, unexpected loss of a family member can be emotionally and mentally overwhelming.
 We’re here to help during this difficult time.

 Your ICBC claim representative will explain the benefits and support available and will work at a pace that suits you.

 With Enhanced Accident Benefits, family members are entitled to grief counselling.
 This could be provided by a counsellor, psychiatrist, member of the clergy or Indigenous elder, among others.

 Enhanced Accident Benefits provides coverage for funeral expenses, such as funeral home services, transporting the deceased, cremation, cemetery burial plot and grave marker.

 Payments to family

-Family members, including a spouse or common-law partner, dependants and, in some cases, grown children and parents, are eligible for lump-sum payments under Enhanced Care.
+Family members, including a spouse or common-law partner, dependants and, in some cases, grown children and parents, are eligible for lump-sum payments with Enhanced Accident Benefits.

 Payments to a spouse